mario-to-lowercase/MicroDoc/pages/contributing.md

 ### 🔄 Automated Testing

-While Microblog currently doesn't have a formal automated testing setup, you're encouraged to:
+While MicroDoc currently doesn't have a formal automated testing setup, you're encouraged to:

 - Use linters to check code quality (ESLint for JavaScript, HTMLHint for HTML)
 - Validate HTML and CSS using online validators